-If your operation relied upon free, publicly-available security updates from Oracle (part of their quarterly Critical Patch Update cycle, which has been part of Java for over 20 years) — that access ended unless you either sign a contract with Oracle or explore other alternatives.
+If your operation relied upon free, publicly-available security updates from Oracle (part of their quarterly Critical Patch Update cycle prior to January 2019, a feature of Java for over 20 years) — that access ended unless you have either signed a contract with Oracle or explored alternatives.

 Per the June 30, 2018 PCI deadline for all processors of credit card data to move away from SSL, if your software is not updated within 30 days (see page 55, below) of the release of security patches as part of a support contract, your compliance with the PCI DSS is in jeopardy.
 As of January 2019, you no longer had access to free public security updates from Oracle.

 Of course, you can ink a Java Support contract with Oracle (the quoted price may be staggering) — or you can explore alternatives.

 Maintaining PCI Certification — How Zulu Enterprise Can Help

 Zulu Enterprise is the Azul supported build of OpenJDK.
 We offer fully certified, tested, secure and supported releases of Java SE 6-8, Java 11, 13 and 14.

 Azul provides timely security updates, stability patches, and bug fixes to Zulu Enterprise to our commercial customers with plenty of time to meet the PCI DSS standard, which requires security updates to be applied and implemented within 30 days of release under a vendor’s support contract.

 Azul also back-ports patches from the most recent builds of Java to prior releases, ensuring that security issues, once publicized, cannot be effectively ‘weaponized.’